Alik-Kumar-Ghosh/Flutter_Torch/README.md

-# flash
+#Flutter Torch

-A new Flutter project.
+A new Flutter project to use flash as torch.

 ## Getting Started